HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-4 Connectors.md

 Confused yet?
 Don’t worry, you’ll get the hang of it.
 Just remember: whatever connector is on your radio, you need the *opposite* on your antenna.

-#### BNC (Bayonet Neill–Concelman)
+#### BNC (Bayonet Neill-Concelman)

 ![BNC Male and Adapters](../../../images/bncadapters.jpg) {.img-large .float-right}

 Think of BNC as the quick-change artist of connectors.
 Instead of screwing on like SMA, it has a **twist-and-lock** mechanism that makes connecting and disconnecting antennas a breeze.
 You'll see these on some handheld radios, a lot of test equipment, and even some HF accessories.

 **Since early 2021, there's been a significant shift in the handheld radio community** toward using BNC connectors.
-While most handhelds still come with SMA connectors, a growing number of operators—especially those who regularly swap antennas—are now **adding BNC adapters to their radios**.
+While most handhelds still come with SMA connectors, a growing number of operators — especially those who regularly swap antennas — are now **adding BNC adapters to their radios**.
 This trend has accelerated quickly, with BNC adapters becoming standard equipment for many hams.

 **Why are so many hams making this switch?**
 - **Quick antenna changes**—twist-and-lock instead of multiple rotations with SMA threads